Jeffri Murrugarra-Llerena

 paper

-We propose a new probabilistic loss function, to train oriented object detectors.
+We propose a new probabilistic loss function, to train and evaluate oriented object detectors named ProbIoU.
+ProbIoU have desired properties such as: scale invariant, metric properties, few hyperparameters and easy implementations.

 Improving Embeddings Representations for Comparing Higher Education Curricula: A Use Case in Computing.